Lattice model constructions for gapless domain walls between topological phases: Introduction

-In this paper, we systematically construct lattice model of gapless domain walls with $K_H = 0$ and vanishing of global gravitational anomaly between twisted and untwisted gauge theories.
-Such kinds of gapless domain walls are closely related to bulk topological phase transitions (Gapless domain walls with gravitational anolamly can only be realized as a surface theory, thus they have nothing to do with the bulk phase transition theories.) and can be constructed in arbitaray dimensions.
-As a simple example, we illustrate the major steps of constructing such a gapless domain wall between toric code model and double semion model.
-Then we studied the domain wall model using the recently developed loop-optimization tensor network renormalization (loop-TNR) algorithm \cite{loop-TNR}.
-Surprisingly, we find that the low energy spectrum of the domain wall model is consistent with the $su(2)_1$ WZW model even in the absence of global $SU(2)$ symmetry.
+In this paper, we systematically construct lattice models of gapless domain walls with $K_H = 0$ between twisted and untwisted gauge theories(for arbitrary finite gauge group $G$).
+Such kind of gapless domain walls are closely related to bulk topological phase transitions and can be constructed in arbitrary dimensions.
+As a simple example, we illustrate the major steps of constructing such a gapless domain wall between the toric code model and double semion model.
+Then we study the domain wall model using the state-of-the-art loop-optimization tensor network renormalization (loop-TNR) algorithm \cite{loop-TNR}.
+Surprisingly, we find that the low energy spectrum of the domain wall model is consistent with the $su(2)_1$ Wess-Zumino-Witten model even in the absence of global $SU(2)$ symmetry.
 We also find a bulk picture to understand the emergence of the $su(2)_1$ CFT on the domain wall.
-We further studied such kind of gapless domain walls between twisted and untwisted $\mathbb{Z}_N$(with $N<6$) gauge models in $2+1$D and find all of them perfectly agree with Luttinger liquid theory.
-Finally, we show how to generalize such constructions of gapless domain walls between twisted and untwisted gauge theory models with arbitary gauge group $G$ and in higher dimensions.
+We further study such kind of gapless domain walls between twisted and untwisted gauge models with several other finite group $G$ in $2$D. For Abelian group examples, we find all of them can be described by Luttinger liquid theory with a central charge $c=1$.
+For non-Abelian group example such as $S_3$, we find the gapless domain wall model can be described by a CFT with central charge $c=2$.
+We conjecture that the $su(3)_1$ Wess-Zumino-Witten model could be a very good candidate for such a CFT.

-On the other hand, according to the correspondence between twisted gauge theories and SPT models \cite{braid}, such kinds of gapless domain walls also naturally arises on the interface between the trivial and non-trivial SPT states, provided the global symmetry on the domain is unbroken spontaneously.
-From SPT phases point of view, the gapless nature of the domain walls is closely related to gauge anomaly which can be systematically classified and constructed via group cohomology theory in arbitrary dimensions. \cite{bosonlong,fermionlong}.
+On the other hand, according to the correspondence between twisted gauge theories and SPT models \cite{braid}, such kind of gapless domain walls also naturally arise on the interface between the trivial and non-trivial SPT states, provided that the global symmetry on the domain wall is not broken spontaneously or explicitly.
+From SPT point of view, the gapless nature of the domain walls is closely related to gauge anomaly which can be systematically classified and constructed via group cohomology theory in arbitrary dimensions.\cite{bosonlong,fermionlong}.
+Thus, our constructions of gapless domain walls between twisted and untwisted gauge theory models can be easily generalized into higher dimensions by using group cohomology theory.
+We believe that many universal properties of these gapless domain walls could also be classified by group cohomology theory.